 Mood Hoovers: How to create a culture of positive behaviour

 How do you banish ‘mood hoovers’ and foster a positive culture in your business?
-People Puzzles portfolio HR Directors Barbara Johnson and Helen Witt give their tips on creating and maintaining a great attitude across your organisation.
+Two of our People Directors Barbara Johnson and Helen Witt give their tips on creating and maintaining a great attitude across your organisation.

 Find the root of the problem